THIS LONG AND

 © Joan Leigh Fermor Estate

-The house’s final form is inspired by Paddy’s journeys.
-A characteristic example is the prominent arcade where all the rooms of the ground floor connect—a callback to Leigh Fermor’s stays at monasteries in France and Μount Athos.
+The house’s final form is influenced by Paddy’s journeys.
+A characteristic example is the prominent arcade where all the rooms of the ground floor connect —a reference to Leigh Fermor’s stays at monasteries in France and Μount Athos.

-Leigh Fermor works with local craftsmen while gathering materials and spolia from the surrounding area around to embed in the stonework.
+Leigh Fermor works with local craftsmen while gathering materials and fragments from the surrounding area to embed in the structure.

-Regarding the craftsmen who assisted in the building, Patrick has nothing but praise for them:
+Regarding the craftsmen who worked in the construction, Paddy has nothing but praise for them:

-«The masons and workmen are marvellous chaps, terribly excited about what they are up to, and enormous fun; all from the nearby hill villages.».15
+“The masons and workmen are marvellous chaps, terribly excited about what they are up to, and enormous fun; all from the nearby hill villages”.19

-The pebbles used for the mosaics around the house were collected from three different beaches around the area, according to their color, while the tiles in the courtyard were made at the Anagnostaras tile factory in Kalamata.
+The pebbles used for the mosaics around the house were collected from three beaches around the area, according to their color, and the tiles in the courtyard were made at the Anagnostaras tile factory in Kalamata.

 Nikos Hadjikyriakos Ghika, a close friend of the couple, made a significant contribution to the decoration of the house.
-He helped design the mosaics surrounding the house, painted a niche and a lion-shaped relief on the wall in the arcade of the house.17
+He helped design the pebble mosaics and also painted a niche and a lion-shaped relief in the arcade.

 Benaki Museum / Ghika Gallery, Photographic Archive

-"At the house in Kardamyli, Ghika also paints a coffee table and writes the following four names around its center: MICHALIS, VARVARA, IOANNA, GHIKA.
+In Kardamyli, Ghika paints a table and writes the names around its center: MICHALIS, VARVARA, IOANNA, GHIKA.
 (Michalis: Paddy’s Greek name.
-Varvara: Barbara Ghika, and Ioanna: Joan)".
+Varvara: Barbara Ghika, and Ioanna: Joan.)21

 The house and the writer

-In October 1984, Paddy, aged 69, swims across the Hellespont (from Asian Abydos to European Sestos).
+In October 1984, Paddy aged sixtynine, swims across the Dardanelles (from Asian Abydos to European Sestos).
 His inspiration for this daring feat was Lord Byron, who had swum the same route in reverse in 1810.

 Paddy at the village of Petrovouni, above Kardamyli